 Before you add a new hardware plan, check the following prerequisites:

-- An SSL certificate must be installed on the SP Veeam backup server.
+- A TLS certificate must be installed on the SP Veeam backup server.

 - Virtualization hosts that will provide resources to tenants through a hardware plan must be added to the backup infrastructure.

-- The process of configuring a hardware plan differs depending on virtualization environment — VMware vSphere or Microsoft Hyper-V. As a result, separate wizards are used for configuring hardware plans for different virtualization environments:
+- The process of configuring a hardware plan differs depending on virtualization environment — VMware vSphere or Microsoft Hyper-V. As a result, separate wizards are used to configure hardware plans for different virtualization environments:

-- The New VMware Hardware Plan wizard — for configuring VMware hardware plans.
+- The New VMware Hardware Plan wizard — to configure a VMware hardware plan.

-- The New Hyper-V Hardware Plan wizard — for configuring Hyper-V hardware plans.
+- The New Hyper-V Hardware Plan wizard — to configure a Hyper-V hardware plan.

 The description of a hardware plan setup process is illustrated primarily with the figures from the New VMware Hardware Plan wizard.
 However, all the described steps except for those specified, are the same for configuring both VMware and Hyper-V hardware plans.

 - It is recommended that you plan network resources in advance and configure a range of VLANs that will be reserved for Veeam Cloud Connect Replication before configuring a hardware plan.
 To learn more, see Managing VLANs.